 Let’s start with what matters most to many pilots: cost.

 A few things jump out.
 MyFlightbook is genuinely free with no catch.
-Wingman’s 250-hour free tier is remarkably generous — most student pilots can get through their entire training without paying.
-SafeLog is the only major option without recurring fees.
-And ForeFlight’s logbook can’t be purchased standalone — you’re buying the full EFB suite.
+Wingman’s 250-hour free tier is remarkably generous.
+Most student pilots can get through their entire training without paying.
+Logger undercuts the entire paid market at $29.99/year for full features.
+And ForeFlight’s logbook can’t be purchased standalone.
+You’re buying the full EFB suite.

 Over a 30-year career, these numbers compound.
 A $130/year subscription costs nearly $4,000 over a career.
 A free app costs nothing.
 That’s worth considering, even if the premium app is better.